Public technical overview

 What you can review today

-This public release stays focused on the materials most useful to first-time visitors: the framework overview, the publications, the prototype package, and the contact page.
+This public release stays focused on the materials most useful to first-time visitors: the current prototype, the implementation evidence, the publications, and the contact page.

 Use the publications, prototype, updates, and contact pages as the main public entry points into the current GIFTS materials.